 I did have a few thoughts that jarred: first, while Ash may be down with military tactics, and the guys he’s recruited do know that area like the back of their hand, it did feel a tiny bit false that they were immediately talking and planning their counterattacks with a kind of military heirarchy and even language.
 Ash I can believe, but the rest of them seemed to settle into their roles a bit too easily.

 Also, you’ve got French military special forces guys ripping through a part of the city…where are the actual cops?
 I know the cops know that one, that area is rife with gang activity, and two, that Ash in particular is often the center of these problems, but in the past there’s at least been a reference to a police response.
 This time, nothing.
 No shouted phone calls, no decisions to stand down and leave the gangs to their war.

-MELINDA: Oh, that’s a great point about the police, Robin.
+MJ: Oh, that’s a great point about the police, Robin.
 I never even noticed.

 MICHELLE: I wondered about that, too, especially since one of the volumes showed Charlie and Jenkins again in the cast of characters, from which I think they had been missing a bit.

 And yeah, probably this is a bit too late to be complaining about Super-Ash, when it didn’t bug me that much before.
 Maybe it was a case of me not really noticing it until y’all pointed it out and so now it seems more glaring to me.

 EVA: See, this is what I mean about turning off my brain.
 Heh.